binarytrails/website2.0/frontend/static/frontend/md/quests/archlinux-macbook.md

         mkfs.ext4 /dev/mapper/cryptroot
         mount /dev/mapper/cryptroot /mnt

+    Do the same with your home partition but mount it to /home.

-    *The boot flag is not required with a GPT-UEFI model.*
+    > The boot flag is not required with a GPT-UEFI model.

 <a name="installing"></a>